1. Sign up for Newsletters

-More and more stores are realizing that cyclers will go all year round, and so they now carry all year products even if they are not "on sale" in the off season.
-I have done my last 2 bikes here, and they negotiate based on what you owe for this year.
+More and more stores are realizing that cyclers can go all year round without buying a product so they now carry all-year products even if they are not "on-sale" in the off-season.

-For example, I can ride my summer bike through the winter, and then if I want to change gears to a Shimano mountain bike for a while when I head into the hills, there is no point in having to buy new wheels, new brakes etc, and so I keep buying the same frame, and change out parts to suit the moment, and in winter, I change the breaks, and wheels, and cross-bars etc. This saves a fortune over the year, both in components and labour to get the bike changed.
+For example, I can ride my summer bike through the winter, and then if I want to change gears to a Shimano mountain bike for a while when I head into the hills, there is no point in having to buy new wheels, new brakes, etc, and so I keep buying the same frame and change out parts to suit the moment, and in winter, I change the breaks, and wheels, and cross-bars, etc. This saves a fortune over the year, both in components and labor to get the bike changed.

-When you want to buy a new bicycle, you can always find a best bike under 500.
-But there is one problem, you may find different bikes from different dealers but a single place.
+When you want to buy a new bicycle, you can always find the best bike under 500.
+But there is one problem, you may find different bikes from different dealers in a single place.
 This is where price matching service comes into play.

 Make a list of all essential features and accessories you wish from your bicycle, and then go to the nearest bike showroom or log into your online dealer’s website to compare the prices.
 You can also make out a list of various preferred brands.
 Now contact your local bike store to see if they offer such a price matching service or not.
 If they do, then they will match the prices of their competitors for you.